J.S. Pancake Cafe

 The main reason for the steep roofs and massive structure of Shirakawago's farmhouses is the large amount of snow the region receives every winter.
 Ogimachi Village typically gets covered by one to two meters of snow during the peak of the white season.
 While causing the locals quite a bit of hardship, the snow turns Shirakawago into an idyllic winter landscape.

 To make it even better, the village organizes special illumination events on selected Sunday and Monday evenings in January and February that attract plenty of tourists.
 During the light-up event, many of the village's gassho-zukuri farmhouses are lit up from 17:30 to 19:30.

-Because the number of visitors to the light-up event has grown too large in recent years, it has been decided to limit the number of visitors allowed into the village in order to avoid overcrowding and traffic jams and to ensure a safe and pleasant experience for all visitors.
-Starting with the 2019 event, it will become mandatory for everybody to get an advance reservation in order to visit the village during the light-up events.
+Because the number of visitors to the light-up event has grown too large in recent years, the number of visitors allowed into the village is now limited in order to avoid overcrowding and traffic jams and to ensure a safe and pleasant experience for all visitors.
+It is mandatory for everybody to get an advance reservation in order to visit the village during the light-up events.
 Below are the three possible ways to visit:

 Visit by bus tour

 Multiple tour companies offer bus tours for seeing the light-up event.
 Some of them simply provide a chartered bus for access from Takayama, Kanazawa, Toyama or Takaoka and back, while others include an overnight stay (usually in Takayama).
 Advance reservations should be made directly through the bus companies or travel agencies.
 The time period when reservations are accepted depends on the company and tour.
 Many started selling the packages from October 1.
 Some of the tours include a ticket for the shuttle bus to the Shiroyama Viewpoint.
 Among the companies offering bus tours are Nohi Bus, Kaetsuno Bus and Toyama Chitetsu.